 Hawthorne Hill Nature Center is the perfect place to enjoy and learn about the natural landscapes that surround our region.
 The nature center provides year round opportunities for experiencing nature.
 Explore the trails to witness the rich fall colors, snow-frosted trees, spring wildflowers, summer amphibians, and an ever changing host of birds.
-Hawthorne Hill is an excellent place to relax, recreate and explore the natural world providing two ponds, acres of woodland, a mile of looped trails, and an interactive nature center.
+Hawthorne Hill is an excellent place to relax, recreate and explore the natural world providing two ponds, nature play area, about 2 miles of looped trails, and an interactive nature center.
 The 67 acre natural area that flanks both sides of Brookside Drive has a wheelchair accessible trail that leads to the pond and sedge meadow, as well as wide, wood-chipped trails to access other areas.
 Please bring your family and friends out to craft your own nature experience or enjoy family-friendly programs offered by Hawthorne Hill Nature Center.

 The mission of Hawthorne Hill Nature Center is to educate people about nature, themselves, and others through hands-on nature studies, experiential programs and outdoor recreational opportunities, thus cultivating understanding, appreciation and connectedness with the natural world, its inhabitants and humanity as a whole.